Uniechów

 Uniechów is a village in the administrative district of Gmina Debrzno, within Człuchów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 10 km north-west of Debrzno, 17 km west of Człuchów, and 131 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Uniechów was a royal village of the Polish Crown, administratively located in the Człuchów County in the Pomeranian Voivodeship.
 During World War II the German Nazi administration operated a labor camp for 60 prisoners of war from the Stalag II-B prisoner-of-war camp in the village.